PipelineFX/docs/versioned_docs/version-8.0.0/administrators-guide/managing-qube/common-supervisor-actions/Centralized+Jobtypes.md

 Though it is the easiest for small farms, you do not have to always install jobtypes locally on the Workers.
 They can be centrally located on a network file system.

-Set the worker_template_path to point to the location of the jobtypes (delimited by colons on OS X / Linux and semi-colons on Windows), but ensure you also include the default worker_template_path, as this contains the compiled 'cmdline' and 'cmdrange' jobtypes that are installed with the worker.
+Set the worker_template_path to point to the location of the jobtypes (delimited by colons on macOS / Linux and semi-colons on Windows), but ensure you also include the default worker_template_path, as this contains the compiled 'cmdline' and 'cmdrange' jobtypes that are installed with the worker.

 :::danger[Important]
 Several important things to take note of are: